brianly/acs-demos/demo_scripts/build_2016/script.md

 docker run --env-file env.conf rgardler/acs-logging-test-cli summary
 ```

-Once again, whn the queue reaches zero unprocessed messages the
+Once again, when the queue reaches zero unprocessed messages the
 analyzers will start to shut down.
 However, with the current setup
 Marathon will continue to try to restart them.
 This is OK, since they
 start and stop very quickly.